dimaga/RoboND-DeepLearning-Project/README.md

 #### 4. The student has a clear understanding and is able to identify the use of various techniques and concepts in network layers indicated by the write-up.

-Building blocks of the network are shown in the picture below:
+Some building blocks of a neural network are shown in the picture below:

 [network_parts]: ./images/network_parts.png
 ![alt_text][network_parts]